-This Policy outlines what public hospital services form the General List.
+The General List of In-Scope Public Hospital Services Eligibility Policy (the Policy) outlines the public hospital services that form the General List.
 It provides guidance for jurisdictions on the process for having a service added or removed from the General List by the Pricing Authority, the eligibility criteria those services must meet and the evidence required.